SquidIndustries/AndroidCarAudioDock/README.md

     sudo depmod -a -v "3.8.13-bone30"

-These directions should work on any debian based linux installation (including rasbian).
+From this point on, these directions should work on any debian based linux installation (including rasbian).
 You may need to remove pulseaudio and install alsa if its installed though.

 #### Update & Install Necessary Software
 Update OS